Energy Efficiency Retrofit

-Professor John Edwards FCIOB is a practitioner and educator with over thirty years’ experience and has been responsible for the refurbishment and retrofit of thousands of buildings ranging from social housing to grade 1 listed buildings and Scheduled Monuments.
-As an industry expert he is a member of the BSI Retrofit Standards Task Group and has contributed to the development of standards and guidance on the energy efficiency of buildings including British and European Standards and PAS 2030, PAS 2035 and PAS 2038 along with National Occupational Standards for Construction Site Management Retrofit.
-A Chartered Environmentalist, Chartered Construction Manager, trained energy assessor and qualified educator and competency assessor.
-A Director of Edwards Hart Consultants and in his professor on practice role at the University of Wales Trinity St David, he leads on retrofit activities at the Construction Wales Innovation Centre.
+A practitioner and part time educator with over thirty years’ experience and has been responsible for the conservation, refurbishment and retrofit of thousands of buildings ranging from social housing to grade 1 listed buildings and Scheduled Monuments.
+As an industry expert he is a member of the BSI Retrofit Standards Task Group and has contributed to the development of standards and guidance which includes BSI standards on retrofit such as the new yet to be published British Standard for Retrofit Assessment, PAS 2030, PAS 2035 and PAS 2038 along with National Occupational Standards for Construction Site Management Retrofit.
+A Chartered Environmentalist, Chartered Construction Manager, Chartered Building Surveyor, accredited in building conservation, trained energy assessor, and qualified educator and competency assessor.
+John is the author of the CIOB Technical Information Sheet on Retrofit which is due for publication in early 2024.

 Only logged in customers who have purchased this product may leave a review.